didi/cube-ui/document/components/docs/en-US/infinity-scroll.md

         render (item, div) {
           div = div || this.$refs.render.cloneNode(true)
           div.querySelector('.bubble').textContent = item.text

+          /**
+           * If you need to listen for events,
+           * be sure to use the onclick method instead of addEventListener.
+           * because the div may be the reusable DOM element in the page.
+           * if the event handler has been previously bound by addEventListener,
+           * the event handler bound by the next addEventListener to be pushed into the same array of event handlers.
+           * Multiple event handlers will be triggered **/

+          div.onclick = function handler () {
+            // ...
+          }

           // return the element which is waiting for be added to the page return div
         }